aws-samples/aws-serverless-security-workshop/docs/06-waf/README.md

 	You should see your requests getting blocked with a **403 Forbidden** response

+	&#128161; **Note:** It may take a minute for WAF changes to propagate.
+If your test request went through successfully, retry a few times until you start receiving 403 errors as WAF kick in effect.  &#128161;

 1. Next, let's try a request with a SQL injection attack in the request URI for a **GET /customizations/{id}** request

 	In Postman, choose the **GET Custom_Unicorn** request and replace the URL with: